Our Team

 (207) 807-6703 | [email protected]

 David Coolidge practices in the areas of employee benefits and executive compensation.
-Mr. Coolidge’s practice covers design, implementation and compliance work for all forms of tax-qualified pension, savings, and welfare benefit plans, including defined benefit, 403(b) and 401(k) plans, as well as executive compensation arrangements and other incentive arrangements.
+Dave practice covers design, implementation and compliance work for all forms of tax-qualified pension, savings, and welfare benefit plans, including defined benefit, 403(b) and 401(k) plans, as well as executive compensation arrangements and other incentive arrangements.

 * David Coolidge is an independent contractor to Hamilton Vopelak | P.C. and is not licensed in Texas.